-Gerstenblith, Patty (2010) The Obligations Contained in International Treaties of Armed Forces to Protect Cultural Heritage in Times of Armed Conflict.
-In Archaeology, Cultural Property, and the Military, edited by L. W. Rush, pp. 4-14.
+Gerstenblith, Patty (2010) “The Obligations Contained in International Treaties of Armed Forces to Protect Cultural Heritage in Times of Armed Conflict,” in Archaeology, Cultural Property, and the Military, edited by Laurie W. Rush, pp. 4-14.
 The Boydell Press, Woodbridge, UK.

-Kila, Joris D. (2008) “The Role of Nato and Civil Military Affairs,” in Lawrence Rothfield (ed.), Antiquities under Siege, part II chapter 16, NewYork 2008, pp. 175–192.
+Kila, Joris D. (2008) “The Role of Nato and Civil Military Affairs,” in Lawrence Rothfield (ed.), Antiquities under Siege, chapter 16, New York 2008, pp. 175–192.

 Kila, Joris D. (2008) “Utilizing Military Cultural Experts in Times of War and Peace: an introduction,” in Paul Meerts (ed.), Culture and International Law, Chapter 12, The Hague 2008, pp. 183–229.

 Kila, Joris D.(2009) “The relevance of cultural heritage protection in times of armed conflict.
 Utilizing military cultural experts in war and peacetime: cases and examples from the field,” in the e-book KULTUURIVÄÄRTUSTE KAITSE RELVAKONFLIKTI KORRAL, Marju Reismaa (ed.), The Estonian Heritage Society, 2009.